jSherz/jsj-blog/_posts/2015-11-17-custom-kernel-jails-vnet.markdown

 cp GENERIC MYKERNEL
 {% endhighlight %}

-Once you've got a copy of the generic kernel configuration (`MYKERNEL`), make any required changes.
+Once you&rsquo;ve got a copy of the generic kernel configuration (`MYKERNEL`), make any required changes.
 In my case, I added the following, as per the instructions on the [iocage README](https://github.com/iocage/iocage/blob/master/README.md):

 {% highlight shell %}
 options         VIMAGE # VNET/Vimage support